My Portuguese Sandwich Recipe: Bringing Lisbon’s Flavors to Your Kitchen

 Bifana Variations

-• Slow cooker method: Put all the seasonings and the pork in a slow cooker and let simmer until ready
+- Slow cooker method: Put all the seasonings and the pork in a slow cooker and let simmer until ready, then serve like you would a pulled pork sandwich.

 So there you have it, folks.
 Whip up a batch of these bad boys, close your eyes, and let the flavors transport you to the narrow, cobblestone streets of Lisbon.
 Bom apetite!